 We stumbled upon New River Gorge by simply mapping out what areas would make a good weekend getaway from Cincinnati.
-We fired up the Google machine and saw the stunning photos of the gorge and our minds were made up.
+After seeing the stunning photos of the gorge and our minds were made up.
+Not only did we fall head over heels in love with this little spot in West Virginia but loved the surrounding areas as well.
 Here are a few reasons why you need to make New River Gorge your next adventure.

 THE NEW RIVER GORGE BRIDGE

 The most iconic symbol of the New River Gorge is the Bridge.
 It is the fourth longest single span arch bridge in the world and can be seen on quarters representing West Virginia.
 The folks of West Virginia celebrate this historic icon with many celebrations and events.
 You can do the Bridge Walk which takes you on along the catwalk under the bridge.
 Check it out here.
 If walking across a bridge over 3,000 feet in the air strapped in a harness isn’t your idea of good time, you might want to come for Bridge Day.
 Each October base jumpers gather to propel themselves off the bridge and into the gorge below.
 Truly a sight to behold.
 The weekend celebration includes a music festival, 5 K, food and more.